 Varietal: Caturra

-Process: Coconut co-fermented washed
+Process: Mandarin co-fermented washed

 Category: Limited & Experimental